 It includes free entry to over 35 sights, including most of this itinerary: Robben Island, Table Mountain, Kirstenbosch, walking tours.

-It also includes free transport on the hop-on-hop-off bus (and I think those buses are a lot more fun than they get credit for).
+It also includes free transport on the hop-on-hop-off bus (and I think those buses are a lot more fun/useful than they get credit for).

 Cape Town can be hard to navigate without a car and this bus would solve that if you’re not renting one.

 Use it for a few days and it will pay for itself.

 our Cape Town in 5 Days Itinerary